-Data collection and record keeping are critical to effectively monitoring program compliance.
+Critical to effectively monitoring program compliance is data collection and record keeping.
 Analyzing data collection provides an indication of how to maintain services and how to meet customer demand.
 Code of Federal Regulations 23 § 200.9 requires recipients and subrecipients of Federal financial assistance to collect statistical data (race, color, national origin, sex, disability and age).
 Data provides measurable evidence of the Department's performance relating to Title VI activities, outcomes, and reporting of successes and challenges the annual reporting cycle.
 Periodically analyzing data allows ITD to determine if there are any significant changes in the demographics of Idaho and to help it determine if the program needs any revision.